 Renée Mors has a Master’s Degree in Civil Engineering from the University of Delft in Holland with a specialized focus on Buildings Construction by the University of Applied Sciences in Amsterdam.
 Currently, she works as a research engineer in Green Basilisk where she develops products for auto-repair concrete with bacteria, quality assessments, functionality and viability.

-Objective: Exchange of knowledge around the application of self-repairable materials in the sustainable construction industry, seeking to develop research on construction materials to obtain local materials that are resistant to changes and that limit leakage automatically.
-Also, generate additives for concretes generally used in the industry that comply with existing rules to swap existing materials for self-repairing materials; develop additives in low impact concrete with waste materials; and contribute to a circular economy through the use of waste materials from the industry.
+The objective of the project is to exchange of knowledge around the application of self-repairable materials in the sustainable construction industry, seeking to develop research on construction materials to obtain local materials that are resistant to changes and that limit leakage automatically.
+Also, to generate additives for concretes generally used in the industry that complies with existing rules to swap existing materials for self-repairing materials; develop additives in low impact concrete with waste materials, and contribute to a circular economy through the use of waste materials from the industry.

 Self-healing increases the resilience by retaining the functionality of the infrastructure in case of unforeseen events.
 Temperature differences, subsidence of the soil or earthquakes can cause crack formation that may lead to leakage issues.
 When the leakages are automatically healed, the loss of resources, such as water, is reduced and the structure can keep operating.

 Additionally, self-healing can reduce the environmental and economical impact of construction over its life cycle.
 Minimizing the repair and maintenance also reduces the use of material and labour involved, with the corresponding expenses and environmental burden.
 Furthermore, the self-healing material can be developed using residues, which can foster the development of a circular economy.